atharvakokane/atharvakokane.github.io/_posts/2025-04-10-just-that-night.markdown

 **1:11**
 it happened. it went live. i sent it to 4 people and got two alerts on how i could get caught. so i decided to publicize it after i finish all my procedures in school. also i want to use the same concept for a senior thing. let's see how this will work. i want to you use the same wall concept for like... you know those "advice from seniors" boards. yea that. well let's try something. also i am only taking input through a google forms.

+**1:43**
+so, made the website but can't decide on a css styling on it. ai is useless when it comes to creativity. might not continue this project. it got boring. let's see where the previous project leads though. i can only make it public after i complete school.

+today was a weird day.

 - ask.